Latest Offer: 80GB data just for £20 a month!

 Roam Further Pass: This feature allows customers to use their inclusive minutes, texts and data in the USA, Canada, Mexico, Australia and New Zealand with no extra charges.

 Amazon Prime Video: With this perk you can use Amazon Prime Video on your phone or tablet.
 If you are on EE Smart Unlimited or have Video Data Pass too, you won’t go through any data.

 BT Sport App: You can watch BT Sport on your phone or your tablet.
 If you are on EE Smart Unlimited or have a Video Data Pass, you won’t go through any data.

-EE also offers Apple Music, BritBox and MTV Play as add-ons, but as stated above these ones are not free of charge.
-However, you can use them without any cost for the first 6 months, during their trial period.
+EE also offers Music Data Pass, Gamer’s Data Pass, BT Sport HDR Ultimate and BT Sport Large Screen, Apple Music, and MTV Play as add-ons, but as stated above these ones are not free of charge.
+However, you can use the latter two without any cost for the first 6 months, during their trial period.
 You may cancel them any time.